 You’re not giving an academic treatise; if you are not emotionally connected with your stuff you won’t be believable and no one will listen.

-No one enjoys listening to someone who drones on as if they will die any moment.
+No one enjoys listening to someone who drones on as if they will die at any moment.

 Take a deep breath before going on, say out loud “energy up!”
 (I did this every time) and say it to yourself throughout your performance.

-This helps you determine how you can be different from the common crowd.
+This helps you determine how you can be different from the common crowd and be an effective speaker.

 The “boilerplate speaker” has no unique identity and is soon forgotten.
 The distinctive performers, on the other hand, earn return engagements.